Sedation Dentistry for Alzheimer’s & Dementia Patients

 Alzheimer’s & Dementia Dental Care in St. Louis

-Signs of Dental Problems with Alzheimer’s Patients
+Signs of Dental Problems in Alzheimer’s Patients

 • Refusal to eat hard or cold foods